nushell/nushell.github.io/lang-guide/lang-guide.md

 The command 'into bool' can convert other data types into bool.
 For a complete list see: 'help into bool'.

+#### Commands that use bool

+- if, while
+- match
+  * in clauses where the expression matches the clause expression, or the '_' value which is always true
+- any, all, skip until, skip while, take until, take while
+  * when the closure returns bool value
+- where
+- filter
+  * when closure returns the bool value of true or false
+- is-empty, is-not-empty
+- is-admin
+- is-terminal

+##### Operators that use bool

+- '==', '!=', '<', '<=', '>', '>='
+- in, not in
+- and, or not
+- '=~', '!~' <regex>
+- 'ends-with', 'starts-with'
+  * String comparison operators

 ### Int

 What it is: Integer numbers.